 Meet the Team

 Sam qualified from Liverpool 2004, originally from Burley-in-Wharfedale, she moved to East Yorkshire to work in a small animal and equine practice for 3 years before returning to West Yorkshire to work in a small animal only practice.
 She joined Ashlands to take on the Skipton branch in September 2014.
 Her particular interests lie in medicine and small furries.
-She completed the Post Graduate Certificate in Small Animal Medicine in 2020.
+She became an RCVS Advanced Practitioner in Small Animal Medicine in 2020.
 She became a Clinical Director in August 2021.
-She has 2 cats, 2 rabbits, a Cocker Spaniel and a horse, and enjoys flyball with Poppy, her sister's cocker spaniel.

 VetBVetMed MRCVS, Clinical Directors

 Nikki joined us in September 2016.
 Her interest lies in surgery and she gained the Certificate in Small Animal Surgery in 2020.
 She became a Clinical Director in August 2021.
 Nikki and her partner are in the process of renovating a farm house.